8/12 Binay Badal Dinesh

-8/12 Binay Badal Dinesh is a 2022 Bengali-language historical drama film directed by Arun Roy, produced by Kan Singh Sodha based on the historical attack on Writers' Building by three Bengal Volunteers in 1930.
+8/12 Binay Badal Dinesh is a 2022 Bengali-language historical drama film directed by Arun Roy, and produced by Kan Singh Sodha.
+It is based on the historical attack on Writers' Building by three Bengal Volunteers in 1930.
 The film was released on 26 January 2022 under the banner of KSS Productions and Entertainment.

 Plot

 The plot is based on the life and contribution of Binoy, Badal and Dinesh, revolutionary trio.
 On 8 December 1930 they entered into the Writers' Building, British India Secretariat of Bengal at B. B. D. Bagh to assassinate the infamous British Inspector General N.S.
 Simpson.